v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 Use supervision policies to capture employee communications for examination by internal or external reviewers.

 > [!NOTE]
+> Users monitored by supervision policies must have either an Office 365 Enterprise E3 license with the Advanced Compliance add-on or be included in an Office 365 Enterprise E5 subscription.
-> Using supervision policies requires an Office 365 E5 subscription for your organization.
-If you don't have that plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).
+If you don't have an existing Enterprise E5 plan and want to try supervision, you can [sign up for a trial of Office 365 Enterprise E5](https://go.microsoft.com/fwlink/p/?LinkID=698279).

 Follow these steps to set up and use supervision in your Office 365 organization: